AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 The key features and enhancements introduced in [!DNL Adobe Experience Manager] 6.5.9.0 are:

-* [!DNL Experience Manager Sites] Dynamic Media Foundation component now allows to turn on or off optimization for higher resolution devices when using responsive Image Preset or Smart Crop.
+* [!DNL Experience Manager Sites] Dynamic Media Foundation component now lets you turn on or off optimization for higher resolution devices when using responsive Image Preset or Smart Crop.

 * To improve performance, the `hidden=false` condition is moved from JCR query to [!UICONTROL QueryBuilder] evaluator.
 To verify that a hidden predicate is working after the change, [!DNL Experience Manager] checks that any hidden folder is not displayed.